AlGregory23/fInal_project/README.md

 <br>
 Step-by-step answer:

-1. Copy column headers, create a new sheet title 'counties' and paste column headers
+1. Copy column headers, create a new sheet titled 'counties' and paste column headers
 * Selected A56 through I1405 to just highlight the rows with counties listed in geography column and paste it to sheet titled 'counties'
 !['Q4 spreadsheet'](/counties-spreadsheet)

 * Insert Pivot table and title it 'rate in counties'
-* Insert rate as vaues and geography as rows
+* Insert rate as values and geography as rows
 * copy the data, without the headers, and paste into column j and k of 'counties' spreadsheet
 * In row k above the rates select sort z to a